The science of happiness

 So does serotonin make you happy?
 The short answer is yes – and you don’t have to rely on your natural serotonin levels.
 Cuddling with your partner, aerobic exercise, getting out in the sunshine, getting a massage and even visualizing something that makes you happy can all increase serotonin levels.

-Dopamine is perhaps most famous for its role in what makes us happy.
-Your body releases dopamine as part of the reward system – after sex or a good meal, or when you’ve reached a goal – that’s why its known as the “reward molecule.”
+Your body releases dopamine as part of the reward system – after sex or a good meal, or when you’ve reached a goal.
+That’s why it‘s known as the “reward molecule.”
 In this way, it plays a role in how quickly and efficiently you get things done.
-Your body knows that if it achieves an objective, your mind will flood the body with dopamine, causing you to feel happy and fulfilled.
+Your body knows that if it achieves an objective, your mind will flood the body with dopamine causing you to feel happy and fulfilled.

 This isn’t just true of achieving big goals.
 Even when you accomplish a small task, your dopamine levels will increase.
 Dopamine happiness feels invigorating and energizing.
 People with low levels of dopamine might experience depression or other mood disorders and can have trouble staying on task and remaining focused.

-Dopamine is a big part of what causes happiness – and like serotonin, you can increase its levels naturally.
+Dopamine is another vital answer to what chemical makes you happy – and like serotonin, you can increase its levels naturally.
 Exercise plays a part again here, as well as avoiding processed foods, sugar and caffeine.
 But the best way to keep dopamine levels high?
 Get a good night’s sleep.

 Cortisol: The enemy of what makes us happy

-While there are biological conditions that decrease the levels of these chemicals, dopamine and serotonin are typically balanced in those who eat nutritious diets, get plenty of exercise and manage their stress levels effectively.
+While there are biological conditions that decrease the levels of these chemicals, they are typically balanced in those who eat nutritious diets, get plenty of exercise and manage their stress levels effectively.
 However, for those who lead unhealthy lifestyles or let stress take over, a deadly chemical called cortisol can be released and inhibit the chemicals that make us happy.

 Does dopamine make you happy?
 Sure.
 Serotonin does, too.
-But you wouldn’t want a brain filled with only the “happy” neurotransmitters and none of the others.
+But you can’t go through life wondering only what chemical makes you happy.
+You wouldn’t want a brain filled with only the “happy” neurotransmitters and none of the others.
 Your body needs both.
 Because in the end, what causes happiness comes down to one word: balance.

 Natural strategies for balance in the brain

 You might think that because your brain is wired a certain way that there’s nothing you can do about your everyday happiness.
 After all, some of this is genetic, right?
-While it’s true that your brain chemistry is affected by your biology, the science of what causes happiness shows that you have the power to change your thoughts.
-However, if the following techniques do not work and you are experiencing a depression you can’t shake, seek professional help.
+While it’s true that your brain chemistry is affected by your biology, the science of happiness shows that you have the power to change your thoughts.
+If the following techniques do not work and you are experiencing a depression you can’t shake, seek professional help.

 1. Move your body